 Where do RESTful APIs come from?
 Many are built from scratch using software development tools.
 However, as REST grows in popularity, most major software development toolsets are now including automated REST API creation capabilities.
 Packaged software products are also now beginning to ship pre-set REST APIs for simple deployment.

-OAuth was birthed in the consumer internet, but it has many uses in the enterprise context.
 Figure 5 shows how the simple MyBucks use case can be expanded to include multiple enterprise partners.
 In this example, mutual funds want to access MyBucks’ client portfolios in order to conduct a free investment analysis and make suggestions about new investment opportunities.
 MyBucks cannot simply grant them access.
 The individual client must have the chance to review the request for access and either grant or deny access.
-And, if the client wishes to grant access, MyBucks should ideally enable them to grant selective access, allowing the client to choose whether the fund can review some or all of the client’s portfolio data.
+And, if the client wishes to grant access, MyBucks should ideally enable them to grant selective access — allowing the client to choose whether the fund can review some or all of the client’s portfolio data.
 OAuth is able to handle the challenges raised by this use case.

 OAuth management is a natural extension of the API management functionality.
-The Akana API management solution provisions API access selectively to app developers and manage APIs throughout the plan/build/run/share lifecycle of the API.
-It then lets users connect existing security systems with their OAuth servers, a capability that leads to further efficiency and effectiveness.
-For instance, if an organization uses Microsoft Active Directory or IBM Tivoli Identify Manager, the Akana OAuth server can federate OAuth tokens with the permissions already established within these central identity stores.
+The Akana API platform provisions API access selectively to app developers and manage APIs throughout the plan/build/run/share lifecycle of the API.
+It then lets users connect existing security systems by using OAuth.